vuejs/eslint-plugin-vue/docs/rules/v-on-handler-style.md

 ## :book: Rule Details

-This rule aims to enforce using method handlers on `v-on`, using inline handlers on `v-on`, or binding inline functions to `v-on`.
+This rule aims to enforce a consistent style in `v-on` event handlers:

 ```vue
 <!-- Method handlers -->